-Dawn McHale MBACP MA Counselling/Supervision, Couples,Children, Creative Arts
+Dawn McHale MBACP MA Counselling/Supervision,Adults,Couples,Children,Creativity

-My counselling practice is integrative, using a range of approaches and techniques, as every individual's needs are different and I adopt a wide range of techniques to support these, acquired through training and practice.
-I am a qualified Hypnotherapist and can offer this as part of therapy.
+I believe that everyone has the ability to realize their potential.
+My counselling practice is integrative, bringing in a range of approaches and techniques, as every everyone's needs are different.
+I adopt a wide range of techniques to support these, acquired through extensive training and experience.

-Please do not hesitate to contact me if you would like to discuss your needs.
-I offer a free half hour assessment to discuss working together (this is free if coming to the Knowle centre but a fee of £10 is charged if coming to the Clifton centre).
+As a member of the British Association for Counselling and Psychotherapy I adhere to their guidelines and ethics, and a Registered Practitioner.Please do not hesitate to contact me if you would like to discuss your needs, and I have some concessionary spaces at times which need to be negotiated in advance depending on need.
+I offer a free 15 minute assessment to discuss working together (this is free if coming to the Knowle centre but a fee of £10 is charged if coming to the Queens Square centre).

 Training, qualifications & experience